Drag

 Author’s Corner

-In his white paper, Mark Kausel, Director of Client Services provides insight into accountable care organizations (ACOs).
+In his white paper, Mark Kausel, Director Client Services, IT, provides insight into accountable care organizations (ACOs).
 Specifically, Mark covers ACOs’ need for an inclusive and collaborative culture that involves everyone in the organization.

 Please click on the video to the right to learn more about the author, his paper’s key takeaways, and his motivation for writing on this subject.